crosswalk-project/crosswalk-website/documentation/Tizen_IVI_extensions/17-Write_an_extension_in_C++.md

 The extension consists of three parts:

 1. A JavaScript file.
 This defines the API which web applications can invoke.
-It will be embedded in our extension as a global constant (see below).
+It will be embedded in the extension as a global constant (see below).

 2. A C++ class which declares and sets up the extension.

 3. The C++ class which implements the native side of the extension.